 The opening will be held on Tuesday 9th of September 19.00.

-22.00: “Conrad Schnitzler – Kassetten-Konzert” with Wolfgang Seidel the same evening at Atelier Nord ANX.
+22.00: “Conrad Schnitzler – Kassetten-Konzert” with Wolfgang Seidel at Atelier Nord ANX (free entrance).

 Atelier Nord is proud to present Conrad Schitzler’s (1937-2011) audiovisual installation Mobile during this year’s Ultima festival.
 The installation is based on a combination of Schnitzler’s experimental videos and audio from Schnitzler’s cassette-concert project.
 The videos, in which Scnitzler worked with the lighting and movement of black and white objects, are produced in the simplest way possible, without cuts or the use of effects, and are reminiscent of Hans Richter’s films or László Moholy-Nagy’s light-based works.